“Coming Home To The Forest”

 And with that as groundwork, the next weekend will have more complex or challenging skills, but students will have the muscle memory, or experience to thrive at them.

 For example, This minidocumentary walks through the 2020-2021 Friluftsliv Forest Program students’ experience as they prepare for, and participate in their “halfway point” culminating exercise.
-Students on the FFP take part in the winter overnight, with only a fire and shelter they’ve built to stay warm.
+Students on the FFP take part in a winter overnight, with only a fire and shelter they’ve built to stay warm.
 This experience shows the students how far they’ve come over the last six months, and lets them know where there’s room for improvement over the next half of the program before our final two-week trip in the North Maine woods.
 The open fire exercise is one that brings a sense of growth.
 It’s exhausting, not only from spending the day putting up firewood but from spending the night catching bits of sleep here and there between keeping the fire fed.
 The morning that brings the end of the exercise, no matter how many nights it’s gone for, is always greeted with tired smiles and a sense of accomplishment.
 It’s a powerful experience to be out in temperatures below freezing, with minimal gear, and have the knowledge and skill to manage it.
 Experiences like this are what this long-term immersion program is all about.

 Intended Learning Outcomes